codefresh-io/cap-docs.codefresh.io/_docs/pipelines/pipelines.md

 1. The pipeline reads its `codefresh.yml` file from Git repository B
 1. The pipeline clones source code from Git repository C (and starts packaging/compiling it)

-Of course, it also possible to have a simpler scenario where the trigger, the pipeline steps and the source code of the application are all defined for the same GIT repository.
+Of course, you can also have a simpler scenario where the trigger, the pipeline steps and the source code of the application are all defined for the same Git repository.

 ## Creating a pipeline